NLeSC/pycoeman/README.md

 ## Deployment

-Pycoeman deploys either at the user's computer (*local*) or at a set of remote machines (*remote*).
 With *Pycoeman* user's commands are executed either in *sequential mode* or *parallel mode*.
+The commands, their arguments and the required files/directories are listed in a XML configuration file.
 Independent from the execution mode, the commands are either executed at the user's computer (commands with *-local* suffix) or distributed among a set of machines (commands with either *-ssh* or *-sge* suffix).
 The ones with *-ssh* suffix use **ssh** to run commands at the remote hosts.
 The ones with *-sge* suffix submit the commands as jobs to a Sun Grid Engine queuing system.

-### Sequential mode.
+### Sequential mode

-Commands to be executed in sequential mode are listed in a XML configuration file.
 The sequential commands XML configuration file must contain a root tag `<SeqCommands>` and for each command a XML element `<Component>` is added with two mandatory nested XML elements, `<id>` and `<command>`.
 Dependencies on files/directories should be specified with `<require>` or `<requirelist>` tags.
 (Soft) links are created in the execution folder for the specified files/folders.
 Using `<require>` is recommended for small number of required files/folders, and they are specified comma-separated.
 Using `<requirelist>` is recommended when the number of required files/folders is large.
 In this case they are specified in a separate ASCII file, one file/folder per line.
 Both `<require>` and `<requirelist>` can be simultaneously used.

 Once the sequential mode XML configuration file is defined the user should use the tools `coeman-seq-[local | ssh | sge]` to execute them.
 For